hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 }
 ```

-The next code snippet shows the simplified method `doHotCodeReplace` which calls `redefineTypesJDK` shown above.
+The next code snippet shows the method `doHotCodeReplace` which calls `redefineTypesJDK` shown above.
 It also notifies listeners, if HCR has succeeded or failed.
 It is also part of the class `JavaHotCodeReplaceManager`

 ```java
 /**